ADD CONDITION

 Stop use and ask a doctor if your condition worsens, symptoms persist for more than 7 days, or if symptoms clear up and occur again within a few days.

-The insert does not provide specific information regarding the use of this drug during pregnancy.
+There is no specific information provided regarding the use of this product during pregnancy.

 Can nursing mothers use this product?